Animals: The Ultimate Guide To The Animal Kingdom

 Most mollusks live in the sea, but some, such as snails and slugs, are also found on land.

-A characteristic of all mollusks is a specialized fleshy skin part called a mantle.
+A characteristic of all mollusks is a specialized fleshy part called a mantle.
 The mantle covers much of the body and forms a cavity which houses the mollusk’s vital organs.

-Vertebrates
+Types Of Vertebrates

-Red Fox
+Red Kite

 Fish